User-agent: Googlebot Disallow: / Kindred Fuel: on Billy Joel wisdom

 "You can't be everything you want to be before your time..."

-Dear reader: if you've recently wrapped on an exerting season of life, it would do you much good to coast a bit and take your foot off the gas (beyond the point where you feel moderately rested).
+Dear reader: if you've recently wrapped an exerting few weeks of life, it would do you much good to take your foot off the gas and coast a bit (beyond the point where you feel moderately rested).
 If you can, it'd be wise take the notifications off your phone, to disappear for awhile.

-To take a nap with a family pet (preferably your own family pet, not some random, feral, goofy-eyed possum from the nearby creek).
+Go take a nap with a family pet (note: preferably your own family pet, not some random, feral, goofy-eyed possum from the nearby creek).

-To walk in the sun.
-To reset.
-To build something useful with your hands, just for the fun of it.
+Go build something useful with your hands, just for the fun of it.
+If your exertion lately has been mental, it helps to reset with physical activity.

-To force your body, mind, and heart to adopt -- and stick to for this time -- a purposefully slower pace of getting through a day.
+Go force your body, mind, and heart to adopt -- and stick to it for this time -- a purposefully sustainable pace of getting through a day.

 [Incidentally: have you ever held a baby?
 Maybe it's your newborn cousin, or an older sibling's firstborn child.
 If a baby (that's not yours) falls asleep in your arms, it feels like a huge, huge compliment -- because it is.
 It means the baby feels safe with you.
-Imagine this scenario next time you fall asleep while praying to God -- sleep is a natural response for someone to do when they feel safe and secure in in the presence of another.]
+Or if it's a cat or dog falling asleep in your lap -- you feel privileged to be accorded such an honor.
+Imagine this scenario next time you fall asleep while praying to the Lord -- sleep is a natural response for someone to do when they feel safe and secure in in the presence of another.
+Maybe, just maybe, God feels this way toward us when we fall asleep in prayer]

 Rest up, y'all.
 We'll gather back on the other side of the new year.